On the Security & Privacy in Federated Learning: Threat model

 \subsection{Adversarial Capabilities}

 As previously introduced, outsiders and insiders have different levels of knowledge and capabilities.
 This section defines and categorizes adversarial capabilities accordingly.

-Since FL clients have unlimited access to the model's snapshots, they could leverage certain information, such as the local dataset, local learning rate, number of local epochs, local batch size, model architecture, communications, or its weights for empowering the attack.
-Similarly, the aggregator has access to a snapshot of the model.
-It could leverage information for each client update, communications, or aggregation algorithm to improve attacks capabilities.
+Since clients have unlimited access to the model's snapshots, they could leverage certain information, such as the local dataset, local learning rate, number of local epochs, local batch size, model architecture, communications, or its weights for empowering the attack.
+Similarly, the aggregator has access to a snapshot of the model, leveraging each client update, communications, or aggregation algorithm to improve attacks capabilities.
 On the contrary, an outsider could leverage information regarding communications and oracle access to the model to enhance its attacks.

 Thus, we consider a \textbf{black-box} attack when an adversary can query the model $f(\textbf{x})$ with any arbitrary input $\textbf{x}$ and obtain the result.
 However, the adversary cannot access any inner computation of the model or the training procedure.
-In a \textbf{white-box} setting, the attacker may leverage or modify any of the above information to empower the attack~\cite{Nasr2020}.
+In a \textbf{white-box} setting, the attacker may leverage or modify any of the above information to empower the attack~\cite{nasr2019comprehensive}.
 Because of the FL nature, most of the attacks are white-box.